Neural Conditional Transport Maps: Results and Analysis

-\textbf{Unconditional Setting.} We first evaluate architectural improvements to the base NOT framework~\cite{korotinNeuralOptimalTransport2023}.
-We build upon their ReLU-based architectures, incrementally adding orthogonal initialisation, residual connections, and layer normalisation, while preserving identical training configuration and comparable parameter counts across models.
-In Figure~\ref{fig:unconditional_results}, we present results across three datasets.
-The first two rows show 2D probability distributions, using simple MLPs as our baseline architecture.
-We measure the KL divergence and Wasserstein loss between targets and transported distributions (from a 2D Uniform prior), using $2^{15}$ samples.
-The third row showcases a toy convolutional model performing Image-to-Image translation on MNIST (digit 2 to digit 3), evaluated with the MMD distance, Wasserstein loss, FID score, and classification accuracy.
-In both MLP and convolutional settings, our enhancements yield notable quantitative and qualitative improvements, as shown on the right panel.
-These architectural enhancements are the foundation of our conditional transport experiments, improving convergence without increasing computational cost.
+We first evaluate architectural improvements to the base NOT framework~\cite{korotinNeuralOptimalTransport2023}, establishing a strong foundation for our conditional extensions.
+Building upon their ReLU-based architectures, we incrementally add orthogonal initialization, residual connections, and layer normalization, while preserving identical training configuration and comparable parameter counts across models.

-\textbf{Conditional Transports.} We present our ablation study for our conditional framework in Table~\ref{tab:conditional_ablation}.
-We compare our best model configuration, which uses hypernetwork conditioning, pretraining, positional encoding, and separate conditioning embeddings for $T$ and $f$, with variations of that model.
-For each, we report training time and number of parameters, as well as absolute and cost-adjusted accuracy on two datasets: Climate damages and IAMs.
-We use the same training setup across datasets and model configurations.
-Training times are reported for the climate damages dataset.
-For IAM, we report the Pearson's correlation $\rho$ between the costs obtained by our model, and those computed with simplex.
-All experiments are run on a RTX 4070 GPU and an i7-13700H CPU.
-Using CodeCarbon~\cite{lacoste2019quantifying}, we measure an electricity consumption of 0.009323 kWh.
+Figure~\ref{fig:unconditional_results} presents results across three datasets that test different aspects of neural optimal transport.
+The first two rows show 2D probability distributions using simple MLPs as baseline architecture.
+We measure KL divergence and Wasserstein loss between target and transported distributions (from a 2D Uniform prior), using $2^{15}$ samples.
+The third row showcases a convolutional model performing image-to-Image generation on MNIST (digit 2 to digit 3), evaluated with MMD distance, Wasserstein loss, FID score, and classification accuracy.